How to Find YouTubers to Play Your Indie Game

 Below 5k: A typical video pulls a couple hundred views.
 That’s a handful of wishlists per cover.
 The time to find the channel and write the email isn’t worth the return.

 Above 250k: Most channels run through agencies or PR managers.
 The creator never sees your email.
 A manager triages it, and “indie demo, no budget” gets archived fast.
-Reply rates fall off a cliff.

-The sweet spot (5k–250k): Big enough to move wishlists.
-Small enough that the creator reads their own inbox.
+The sweet spot (5k–250k): Big enough to move wishlists, small enough that the creator reads their own inbox.

 Genre fit, not “any game”